bradlipovsky/bradlipovsky.github.io/_teaching/2019-seminar.md

 A low-key reading group that meets about twice per month in the summer to discuss recent progress in all areas of glaciology.

+Lunch meetings on Wednesdays in the Birch Seminar Room.
+Lunch will be provided!

 May 29.
 The geological record of glaciation
 ======
 *Preparation for the New England Friends of the Pleistocene trip.*